qlik-oss/enigma-go/schema/README.md

 ## Adding Allowed Arguments for "Enumtypes"

-This section if for you who are developing and want to extend the set of allowed arguments for a property a given property.
+This section is for you who are developing and want to extend the set of allowed arguments for a property a given property.
-Let's take an example working with `HyperCubeDef`.
+Let's take an example working with a [HyperCubeDef](https://core.qlik.com/services/qix-engine/apis/qix/definitions/#hypercubedef).
 This definition has a property called `qMode` which is represented by an enum called `NxHypercubeMode`.

-In `enigma.go`, the allowed arguments will be restricted based on the different values that `NxHypercubeMode` can have.
+The allowed arguments will be restricted based on the different values that `NxHypercubeMode` can have.
 So if you want to extend the allowed arguments you can use:
 ```
 AddArgumentsForType(NxHypercubeMode(""), []string{"DATA_MODE_FLUFFY"})
 ```